rebahama/bimmer-reviewer/README.md

 ![Sign out](docs/images/sign-message-out.png)

-Everytime the user sign in a message will be showing displaying the username:
+Everytime the user signs in a message will be showing displaying the username:
 ![Sign in message](docs/images/sign-message.png)

 ## Create review:

 ![Create review](docs/images/create-review.png)

 This is where the magic happens, the user will be presented with a text explaining what to do.
-The title here must be unique and it the user tries to type in a title that alredy exist then a message will be displayed.
+The title here must be unique and if the user tries to type in a title that alredy exist then a message will be displayed.
 If the user tries to upload a image to big or another format then a picture the page will display an "500" error.
 The price can't go below 0 and the year along with the fueltype only have prepopulated choiches thanks to the model that I created.
 If no image is uploaded then a default image will be uploaded instead of an empty file.

 After the user have clicked "upload review" the message below will be displayed:

 ![Review message](docs/images/review-message.png)

-Admin needs to approve the post before it can be seen on the webpage.On this page admin can review the created post and see all the data that have been posted by the user.
+Admin needs to approve the post before it can be seen on the webpage.
+On this page admin can review the created post and see all the data that have been posted by the user.
 ![Admin approve](docs/images/admin-approve.png)

 ## My reviews: